EPROM-PNUP/rewa/README.md

-# rewa-ewako
+# Rewa
-Rewa is a humanoid robot created and maintained by EPROM PNUP.
+Rewa is a 20 degrees of freedom humanoid robot created and maintained by EPROM PNUP.